 - Visit your doctor 12 weeks after giving birth to be tested for diabetes.
 Then get tested every 3 years after that.

 For your family:

-- Keep healthy snacks easily accessible in the house, like whole fruits, nuts, hummus, and cut up fresh veggies.
+- Keep healthy snacks easily accessible in the house.
+Example foods are whole fruits, nuts, hummus, and cut up fresh veggies.
 For more snack ideas, see 50 Healthy Snack Ideas for You and the Kids to Love.